Uri-X/alu-shell/basics/README.md

-12-file_type: This script prints the type of the file named iamafile located in the /tmp directory.
+13-symbolic_link: This script creates a symbolic link to /bin/ls named __ls__ in the current working directory.